age-series/EAU/README.md

 EAU is a rewrite of Electrical Age, which is a Minecraft Mod offering the ability to perform large-scale in-game electrical simulations.

-**WARNING - GIT REVISION HISTORY SCRUB IMMINENT**

-This is to remove most of the old assets from the code to keep repository size small with the numerous new features being introduced.

 ## How to get started

 **EAU is Minecraft 1.7.10 compatible only.
 Forge is required.**